picandocodigo/ricojson/README.md

 ## Description

-A gem to open ugly one-line-not-indented JSON files in a way that you can read them.
+A simple command line tool to open ugly one-line-not-indented JSON files in a way that you can read them.

 By default it the JSON (prettified with Ruby's JSON library) to your standard output.
 You can also pass the `-o` parameter for it to open the JSON file in your system's default application or text editor for files with the `.json` extension.

 It works only on **GNU/Linux** and **Mac OS X** (theoretically).